 While a root canal may salvage your tooth, it can also weaken it because the tooth will turn into an empty shell, so you may need a crown to fortify the structure.

 7. A root canal treatment can take more than just one session.

 Again, this has something to do with the complexity of the dental issue.
 But, another factor that affects the amount of time required to complete the procedure is the availability of equipment.
 If your dentist has all the necessary equipment, the entire procedure — including the X-rays — can be accomplished in a single session.

-However, multiple sessions are required if you're dealing with pains or complications, and you want restorative work to be carried out as well.
-A lot of dentists prefer the two-visit approach because this allows them to monitor how the root canal is healing.
+However, multiple sessions are required if you’re dealing with pains or complications, and you want restorative work to be carried out as well.
+A lot of dentists in Dubai prefer the two-visit approach because this allows them to monitor how the root canal is healing.